-To keep your aluminum blinds looking and operating their best, it’s important that you clean them regularly to prevent the buildup or dirt and dust on the slats and inside the moving parts of the headrail.
+To keep your aluminum blinds looking and operating their best, however, it’s important that you clean them regularly to prevent the buildup or dirt and dust on both the slats and inside the moving parts of the headrail.

 Follow Blindster’s instructions below to safely and effectively clean your aluminum blinds and maintain their appearance and function for years to come.